marlonzemella/marlonzemella/README.md

 ## <p align="left">
-  Hello, my name is Marlon Zemella, I'm a back-end programmer with a passion for the LUA language and enthusiasm for everything related to technology.<br>
+  Hello!
+My name is Marlon Zemella, but you can just call me Marlon.
+I'm a backend programmer and passionate about the Lua language.
+I always prioritize security, optimization and organization in all my projects.<br>
 </p>

  ## ☕ Skills